nicholasjackson/demo-vault/transform/blueprint/docs/index.md

   -d '{"value": "1111-2222-3333-4444"}'
 ```

-Vault will return the cyphertext as part of a JSON response, this value is returned at the path `.data.encoded_value` as can be seen in the example output below.
+Vault returns the cyphertext inside the JSON response, this value is returned at the path `.data.encoded_value` as shown in the example output below.

 ```json
 {